sunilpaulmathew/De-Bloater/README.md

 * Easily remove system apps from "/system", "/vendor", and "/product" directories.

 ## Requirement
-De-Bloater requires Root Access and a fully functional Magisk environment, including modules, for proper working.
+De-Bloater requires Root Access and a fully functional Magisk or Kernel SU environment, including modules, for proper working.
 As a result, De-Bloater won't work with other rooting solutions as well as in Magisk core-only mode.

 ## How to Use
 Open the app, click the remove button on each app you want to remove.
 The selected apps will be removed systemless-ly after a reboot.
 To restore an app, either Reset Module (on the top menu) or selectively restore from the second page.
 Please note that a restart is necessary to get any of the changes in effect.

 ## How it works
-The app will systemless-ly replace the selected APKs by making a Magisk module.
+The app will systemless-ly replace the selected APKs by making a Magisk/Kernel SU module.
 As a result, you will see a new Module (name: De-bloater).

 ## Troubleshooting
 In case, if you accidentally remove some important apps and your phone bootloops, please delete "/data/adb/modules/De-bloater" via recovery.